vivekd16/agentic/docs/Tools.md

 Function names should very clearly explain the purpose of the function.
 - You can describe parameter usage (possible values, etc...) in the docstring, but often its enough to just have good parameter names.
+- Try to avoid super generic function names like `read_file`, and consider prefixing functions with a namespace, like `github_read_file`.

 Although you can always use "plain functions" for tools, Agentic has some special support for particular tool patterns.